treeverse/lakeFS/design/open/DOLLAR_PULLS.md

 * Add new branch protection rule for $PULLS
 * Modify relevant APIs and add check for $PULLS branch protection rule

-### Commit

-On commit, we will need to go over all the $PULLS where the given branch is the source branch and update them accordingly

 ### Merge

 * Add checks for $PULLS state